Honey bee: Claims of human dependency

-Western honey bees are often described as essential to human food production, leading to claims that without their pollination humanity would starve or die out.
-Apples, blueberries and cherries, for example, are 90 percent dependent on honeybee pollination.
+Western honey bees have been described as essential to human food production, leading to claims that without their pollination humanity would starve or die out.
+Apples, blueberries, and cherries, for example, are 90 percent dependent on honeybee pollination.
 Albert Einstein is sometimes misquoted as saying "If bees disappeared off the face of the earth, man would only have four years left to live".
 Einstein did not say this and there is no science to support this prediction.

 Many important crops need no insect pollination at all.
-The ten most important crops, comprising 60% of all human food energy, fall into this category: plantains are sterile and propagated by cuttings, as are cassava; potatoes, yams, and sweet potatoes are root vegetables propagated by tubers; soybeans are self-pollinated; and rice, wheat, sorghum, and maize are wind-pollinated, as are most other grasses.
+The ten most important crops, comprising 60% of all human food energy, fall into this category: plantains are sterile and propagated by cuttings, as are cassava; potatoes, yams, and sweet potatoes are root vegetables propagated by tubers; soybeans are self-pollinated; and rice, wheat, sorghum, and maize, are wind-pollinated, as are most other grasses.

 No crops originating in the New World depend on the western honey bee (Apis mellifera) at all, as the bee is an invasive species brought over with colonists in the last few centuries.
-Tomatoes, peppers, squash, and all other New World crops evolved with native pollinators such as squash bees, bumble bees and other native bees.
+Tomatoes, peppers, squash, and all other New World crops evolved with native pollinators such as squash bees, bumble bees, and other native bees.
 The stingless bees mentioned by Jefferson are distant relatives of the honey bees, in the genus Melipona.

+Still, honey bees are considered "crucial to the food supply, pollinating more than 100 of the crops we eat, including nuts, vegetables, berries, citrus and melons."
+The USDA reports "Three-fourths of the world's flowering plants and about 35 percent of the world's food crops depend on animal pollinators to reproduce" and honey bees "pollinate 80 percent of all flowering plants, including more than 130 types of fruits and vegetables."